epicserve/epicserve-docs/sys_admin/monit_notes.rst

 Monit Notes
 ===========

-`Monit <http://mmonit.com/monit/>`_ is a good service for sending alerts and restart services based on simple rules.
+`Monit <http://mmonit.com/monit/>`_ is a good service for sending alerts and restarting services based on simple rules.

 Installing
 ----------